 It's a lot easier to put in your recommended amount of physical daily activity, which is around 30-60 minutes, if you look at it less like a chore and more of something that you already incorporate into your daily routine.
 Just because you're not working out a sweat on the elliptical machine or building your muscle mass doesn't mean you aren't getting a workout if you do something like go for a walk, play bike polo or engage in a tennis match.
 As long as you're moving and exerting physical energy you can call that physical activity.
 The more fun the activity is to you the more you're going to want to do it.

-Keep that in mind the next time you feel like skipping a chance to do something physical or when you would rather drive to your teeth whitening Toronto appointment than walk.
+Keep that in mind the next time you feel like skipping a chance to do something physical or when you would rather drive to your cosmetic dentistry in Whitby appointment than walk.